Reed Opera House and McCornack Block Addition: Recent history

 Miller's Department Store continued to occupy the buildings until 1976.
 At that time, the buildings were purchased by realtor Coburn Grabenhorst Sr. and architects Phil Settecase and Howard Smith.
-At the cost of USD $1,000,000, the buildings were updated to assume their present configuration.
+At the cost of US$1,000,000, the buildings were updated to assume their present configuration.

 The new layout of the Reed included a number of retail boutiques and restaurants on the lower level, first floor, mezzanine, and second floor.
 It prospered until a large mall was built nearby in the late 1980s.
 Because of ensuing financial difficulty, the deeds to the Reed Opera House and the McCornack addition were turned over to the bank that financed the redevelopment.
 In 1993, Bourne Properties purchased the deeds to the Reed Opera House.

 Roger Yost, a former marketing vice president of Jantzen Apparel, purchased the Reed Opera House from Bourne Properties in 2003.
 Since he gained ownership, he has undertaken a remodeling project to expand the building, as well as to restore some of its original features.
 He has remodeled what is now known as the Trinity Ballroom and the kitchen for $50,000 and modernized the elevators for $175,000.
 He replicated the rooftop pediment, corona, and architectural brackets of the original building for $180,000, having won a $100,000 prize from a contest sponsored by Salem's Urban Renewal agency to assist with the restoration.
 In addition to remodeling, Yost added a number of vintage advertisements for his former employer, Jantzen Swimwear (as it was formerly known), throughout the public areas of the Reed.